andraugust/andraugust.github.io/hiring-problem.md

 ### Conclusion

-When all's said and done, the first 37% of candidates should be ignored so that the probability of hiring the best candidate will maximize between 37% and 50%, depending on the number of candidates.
+When all's said and done, the first 37% of candidates should be ignored so that the probability of hiring the best candidate is maximized between 37% and 50%, depending on the number of candidates.

 Now you know, so go save your company!